Pratik-Arya/Terraform-AWS/README.md

-# Terraform with AWS - Complete Video Course 🚀
+# Terraform with AWS 🚀
 ### Comprehensive Terraform with AWS!
 This repository contains all code samples and documentation corresponding to each lesson.

 # Resources